HFAnalyticsLab/MLTCs_deprivation_and_mortality/README.md

 ### Getting started

 If you have access to a CPRD Aurum sample then you can run the scripts in order to re-produce this work.
+For ontario, the computer programs may rely upon coding templates or macros that are unique to ICES and are therefore either inaccessible or may require modification.

 ## Authors